What is a Dental Implant?

-Replacing missing teeth is crucial to preserving your longterm oral health.
+Replacing missing teeth can be crucial to preserving your long-term oral health.

-If you're missing one or more teeth, dental implants can help address a number of oral health issues, including to:
+If you're missing one or more teeth, dental implants can help address a number of oral health issues, including:

 A dental implant is made up of two pieces: a titanium rod that is placed into the jaw bone and an abutment that screws into the rod.

-Your dentist will being the procedure by placing the titanium rod into your jaw bone beneath the gum tissue, and then stitching the gum tissue back into place.
+Your dentist will start the procedure by placing the titanium rod into your jaw bone beneath the gum tissue and then stitching the gum tissue back into place.
 As the tissue heals over time, the implant will bond with the bone and attach to the gum.

-Once your gum tissue has fully healed, your dentist will compete the process by attaching the abutment to the rod, and then attaching a tooth replacement to the abutment.
+Once your gum tissue has fully healed, your dentist will complete the process by attaching the abutment to the rod, and then attaching a tooth replacement to the abutment.